Things to Do | Visit Chiba | Latest update:2023/02/02

 Nokogiriyama (Mt.
 Nokogiri) is perhaps Chiba Prefecture’s best-known natural feature, but it also plays a significant role in the history of the Tokyo area.
 Mt.
 Nokogiri originally earned its name, which means “saw mountain” in Japanese, due to its profile which resembles a Japanese saw.
 The mountain was used as a stone quarry during the Edo period, which accentuated its already rugged shape by leaving behind dramatic vertical cliff faces that still remain today.
 The stone cut from Mt.
 Nokogiri was used widely in Japan for centuries.
 Visitors to the Nokogiriyama Museum of Art can enjoy exhibits that tell the story of the ingenious methods used to cut the stone from the mountain.
 These exhibits are on display in a preserved Meiji era storehouse, while the main museum hall houses a collection of Chiba inspired works of art.

 This cafe resides in a 230-year-old house that was relocated from the historic Japanese village of Shirakawa-go.
 The building was nearly destroyed after a powerful typhoon ripped through southern Chiba in 2019, but through the efforts of the local community, the house was rebuilt in 2020.
 The friendly owner of Cafe Edomons, a roaster and machinesta who goes by the name Master Aoyama Edomons, takes his coffee very seriously.
-He explained to us how he imports only the world’s best coffee beans, then roasts them in his shop while collecting real-time data which he shares with a friend in the United States.
-The coffee is then extracted and served according to the method best suited for each type of coffee.
-Coffee aficionados and casual coffee drinkers alike are sure to enjoy a visit to Edomons, it certainly gets two caffeinated thumbs-up from me.
+He explained to us how he imports Jamaican Blue Mountain coffee beans, then roasts them in his shop while collecting real-time data which he shares with a friend in the United States.
+The coffee is then extracted and served according to the method best suited for that particular type of bean.
+This commitment to quality ensures that coffee aficionados and casual caffeine consumers alike are sure to enjoy a visit to Edomons.

-“the Fish” is a restaurant complex where visitors can enjoy eating fresh seafood while enjoying a view of Tokyo Bay.
+“the Fish” is a restaurant complex and marketplace where visitors can dine on fresh seafood while enjoying a view of Tokyo Bay.
 Located next to the Tokyo-Wan Ferry Terminal, the Fish is also a convenient stop to pick up a Chiba souvenir, as they have over 400 local products on sale.
-I enjoyed the Fish’s sashimi and tempura lunch-set on our visit, followed by a purchase of their famous Baumkuchen, a German dessert that has become one of the most popular pastries in Japan.
+On our visit, we ordered the sashimi and tempura lunch-set, and their salmon and roe bowl.
+After that we headed to the shopping area to check out their famous Baumkuchen, a German dessert that has become one of the most popular pastries in Japan.
 There’s also a hamayaki grilled seafood shack located on the complex called Maruhama, where diners can enjoy grilling fresh seafood right at their table!

 2146-1 Kanaya, Futtsu City